medplum/medplum/packages/docs/docs/tutorials/bots/file-uploads.md

 In this guide, we will show you how to:

 - Create and upload a PDF file from a Bot to an HTTP endpoint
-- Upload a file form a to an SFTP server (coming soon)
+- Upload a file form a to an SFTP server

+You can find complete example bots for these examples in the [Medplum Demo Bots repo](https://github.com/medplum/medplum-demo-bots)

 ## HTTP File Uploads